spring-projects/spring-boot/spring-zero-actuator/docs/Features.md

 over the process.
 You can do this by declaring a bean of the same type in your application context, e.g. for the server properties:

-    @AssertMissingBean(ServerProperties.class)
     @Bean
     public ServerProperties serverProperties() {
         ServerProperties server = new ServerProperties();
         server.setPort(8888);
         return server;
     }

-Note the use of `@AssertMissingBean` to guard against any mistakes where the bean is already defined (and therefore might already have been bound).

 ## Server Configuration